classroomio/classroomio/apps/classroomio-com/src/blog/students-analytics.md

 ---
 title: 'Introducing Student Analytics'
-description: 'You can now view analytics on your students, including their last login date, course completion status, and more.'
+description: 'As we end 2024, we are releasing students analytics to all organisation on ClassroomIO.
+You can now view analytics on your students, including their last login date, course completion status, and much more.'
 imageUrl: 'https://assets.cdn.clsrio.com/blog/students-analytics.png'
 date: '2024-12-31'
 author: Rotimi Best